pablodecm/paper-inferno/paper/paper.md

 where $\boldsymbol{\theta}_t$ are the true value of the nuisance parameters.
-In order to use this summary for inference, a non-parametric likelihood based on simulated observations (or data from a control region) has to be built, and the effect of nuisance parameter has to be accounted for in the calibration of the statistical model even if the transformation is able to obtain the optimal classifier
+In order to use this summary for inference, a non-parametric likelihood based on simulated observations (or data from a control region) has to be built, and the effect of nuisance parameters has to be accounted for in the calibration of the statistical model even if the transformation is able to obtain the optimal classifier
 $t_B(\boldsymbol{x} | \boldsymbol{\theta}_t)$.
 Similar concerns apply to